Skip to content

 2

-RHEL provides only outdated distribution packages for MariaDB.
-Therefore we refer to the official third-repository of MariaDB:
+Furthermore, RHEL only offers outdated distribution packages for MariaDB.
+Therefore we use the official third party repository of MariaDB:

 1